emersion/soju/doc/packaging.md

 ## Building

-Using the `Makefile` is recommended.
+Using `make` is recommended for building.
 The `GOFLAGS` variable can be used to customize flags passed to Go.
 In particular, `GOFLAGS="-tags=libsqlite3"` can be used to link to the system's libsqlite3.